verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Sometimes, emotions shout louder than logic.
 - [ ] Past behaviour is the best predictor for future performance.
 - [ ] When all the facts fall short of believability, fantasy feels reassuringly solid.
+- [ ] Whom the gods wish to destroy they first make mad.